prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 The counters for the custom buckets should be stored as integer values if possible.
 To be compatible with existing precision of the classic histogram representation within a to be defined 𝜎.
 The GO statement `x == math.Trunc(x)` has an error of around `1e-16` - experimentally.

-### Option 4 no suffix in series name
+### Naming: no suffix in series name

-> Options 1,2,3 are at the back of the document.
+> Additional naming alternatives are at the end of the document.

 In this option only instrumentation backwards compatibility is guaranteed(*).
 The user needs to switch to native histogram style queries, which makes this solution forward compatible with exponential histograms.
 Documented for example [here](https://grafana.com/docs/mimir/latest/visualize/native-histograms/#prometheus-query-language).
 In a later stage we could add an emulation layer on top of this to get backwards compatible queries.